sasjonge/epartition/README.md

 # EPartition

 This project is work in progress.
-It's an extension / improvement of (Jongebloed S., Schneider T. 2018) for my master thesis.
+It's an implementation and extension / improvement of (Jongebloed S., Schneider T. 2018) for my master thesis.

 ## Structure